aogriffiths/relay/relay-specification.md

 ------------------------------------------------------------------------------------------------------------------------

 Relay is inspired by and compatible with PubSubHubbub (PuSH).
 It also has additional features and extensions that you might find useful.
-Any relay server can be made capable of being a Publisher, a Subscriber, a Hub or all three and content is "_relayed_" between them.
+Any Relay server can be capable of being a Publisher, a Subscriber, a Hub or all three and content is "_relayed_" between them.

 <!-- Long Spec START -->